KerbalScientist/kinoparser/README.md

 php composer.phar install --no-dev
 ~~~

-Then configure your database as described below and run:
+Then configure your database as described below (CONFIGURATION section) and run:

 ~~~
 php yii migrate --interactive=0